 Pets serve as loyal companions and give animal lovers so much joy and laughter.
-Sadly, there are plenty of wonderful animals stuck in shelters and looking for their forever homes.
-While living in a humane society or shelter provides solace to these animals awaiting pet adoption, it takes a lot of money to keep such places open and care for everyone.
-That’s why animal shelter fundraising ideas are important for many animal rescue groups, shelters, and animal welfare organizations.
+Sadly, many wonderful animals are stuck in shelters and looking for their forever homes.
+While living in a humane society or shelter provides solace to these animals awaiting pet adoption, keeping such places open and caring for everyone takes a lot of money.
+That’s why animal shelter fundraising ideas are essential for many animal rescue groups, shelters, and animal welfare organizations.

 Looking to start fundraising for an animal shelter or humane society?
-Have a look at our favorite animal shelter fundraising ideas we’ve put together to use in your next campaign.
-With these mission-driven ideas for animal shelters and service animal training organizations, you can help out the animals and the people who work tirelessly to keep them safe.
+Have a look at our favorite animal shelter and rescue fundraising ideas we’ve put together to use in your next campaign.
+With these mission-driven ideas for shelters and service animal training organizations, you can help the animals and those who work tirelessly to keep them safe.

-Our Top Animal Shelter Fundraising Idea: Host a Dog Walk & Costume Contest
+Our Top Animal Shelter Fundraising Idea: Host a Dog Walk and Costume Contest

 More Shelter and Humane Society Fundraisers